AndrasKovacs/staged/rts/RegionGraph3.md

 - In the object language, polymorphic functions over `Region` are computation types.
 For example `(r : Region) → List r Int → List r Int` is in `CompTy` (we'll see lists in regions shortly).
 We also have `{r : Region} → ...`.
-- The object language has existential regions, written as `(r : Region) × A`, which is a value type.
+- ADT constructors may store existential regions.
 - `let r : Region; t` creates a new region and binds it to `r` in `t`.

 We also need a way to put things in regions.
 We extend ADT declarations with